Khan/perseus/docs/architecture.md

 1. Runs each widget's options through any upgrade transforms (see `Widgets.upgradeWidgetInfoToLatestVersion()` and `WidgetExports.propUpgrades`).
 See [Prop Upgrades](#Prop_Upgrades) for more info
-1. Prepares upgraded opions for rendering by applying the widget's `transform()` or `staticTransform()` (if rendering with `static: true`).
+1. Prepares upgraded options for rendering by applying the widget's `transform()` or `staticTransform()` (if rendering with `static: true`).
 These functions map the widget options to the widget's render Props.